Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Car:

-The drive from La Fortuna to Monteverde may seem close on the map, but it will take 3 hours because of Lake Arenal.
-The views are incredible though, so you won’t want to rush this journey.
+The drive from La Fortuna to Monteverde looked close on the map, but it took us 3 hours because of Lake Arenal.
+The views are incredible, though, so you won’t want to rush this journey.
 Leave some time to take photos and stop at the Mistico Hanging Bridges!

 The road is good all the way to Monteverde, so you won’t need a 4×4.
 However, you might want a car with a bit of clearance from the ground once you arrive in Monteverde, as the roads are older.